pooyanazad/Dealsdeals-Website/README.md

 - AWS CLI configured
 - Terraform >= 1.3.0
-- kubectl (You should have it to connect, run and test infra on your local machine, Its possible to insatll with snap easily)
+- kubectl (Its possible to insatll with snap easily)
 - Docker

 ## Define secrets